Procedure: Variation to employment

 - has a primary occupation with the University or elsewhere (including self-employed persons).

-- Subject to clause 16, conversion applications will be considered if the staff member has been employed on a regular and systematic basis in the same, or a similar and identically classified position in the same department (or equivalent), over the immediately preceding period of 12 months.
+- Subject to clause 23, applications for conversion to continuing (contingent funded) or fixed term appointment will be considered if the staff member has been employed on a regular and systematic basis in the same, or a similar and identically classified position in the same department (or equivalent), over the immediately preceding period of 12 months.

-- For the purposes of casual staff conversion, occasional and short-term work performed by the staff member in another classification, job or organisational area (or equivalent) will not:
+- For the purposes of casual staff conversion to continuing (contingent funded) or fixed term, occasional and short-term work performed by the staff member in another classification, job or organisational area (or equivalent) will not:

 - affect the employee's eligibility for conversion;